Neha/workshops/css-grids-workshop.md

 ### How to register

-1. Pay at INR 2000/-.
-It is non-refundable.
+1. Pay INR 2000/- at nsharma215@okicici . *It is non-refundable.
 If the organizer reschedules or cancels the workshop then the money will be refunded.

 2. Fill this [form](https://forms.gle/c6rSLkPhm6V87HW76)

-3. You will get an email for confirmation
+3. You will get an email for confirmation & with details